NCAA Season 100

-NCAA Season 100 was the 2024–25 season of the National Collegiate Athletic Association (Philippines).
+NCAA Season 100 was the 2024–25 season of the National Collegiate Athletic Association (NCAA) of the Philippines.
 It was hosted by the Lyceum of the Philippines University.
-The opening ceremony was held on September 7, 2024 at the Mall of Asia Arena.
+The opening ceremony was held on September 7, 2024 at the SM Mall of Asia Arena.

 Background

 On June 22, 2024, José Rizal University gave the hosting rights to Lyceum of the Philippines University during the Cheerleading Competition at the Filoil EcoOil Centre.
 Hercules Callanta, the Lyceum of the Philippines University athletic director and management committee chairman, said that they were planning to partner with the San Juan City government so that all but the opening matches were held at the Filoil EcoOil Centre.

 10 Greatest Players

 With the NCAA celebrating its centennial season, the association planned to compile a list of its 100 greatest players.
 The known criteria for nomination were as follows: